idea-iitd/Work4Food/README.md

 ### Datasets and evaluation procedure

 The code for simulation and algorithms defined in our paper is provided in [./code].
-An anonymized version of the proprietary dataset is available at "https://drive.google.com/drive/folders/17e6ZXzD8e9lAdnBEL8aT09MLJDrv1Yh8?usp=sharing" or "https://bit.ly/3HGdavB".
+An anonymized version of the proprietary dataset will be made available once an agreement is signed.
+Instructions to request data are available at this [link](https://www.cse.iitd.ac.in/~sayan/files/foodmatch.txt).

 ## References